gee-community/ee-LandsatLinkr/README.md

 var LLR_STEP = 3;
 ```

-2. Once the image thumbnails have loaded in the console, you'll need to inspect them for issues so that you can exclude bad images from your final collection.
+2. Once the image thumbnails have loaded in the Console Tab, you'll need to inspect them for issues so that you can exclude bad images from your final collection.
 A bad image is one with:
 - lots of discolored lines
 - lines that are shifted
 - thin clouds and haze